CasmirO-Source/CasmirO-Source/README.md

 I’m Casmir, a Biomedical Science graduate (2:1, IBMS-accredited) with wet-lab experience working at NHS John Radcliffe Hospital in Oxford, contributing to histopathology diagnostics and tissue processing.
 Currently I am studying a MsC in Bioinformatics at the University of Birmingham.

-I’m now pivoting into **computational biology**, combining my clinical foundation with a growing skillset in **bioinformatics, Python, data analysis, machine learning/AI, R studio and Linux command line**
+I am now combining my clinical foundation with a growing skillset in **bioinformatics, Python, data analysis, machine learning/AI, R studio and Linux command line**

-💻 I’m passionate about bioinformatics, multi-omics data analysis, and using Python to uncover patterns in biological datasets.
+💻 I am passionate about bioinformatics, multi-omics data analysis, and using Python to uncover patterns in biological datasets.
 My GitHub is a growing collection of self-driven projects, scripts, and pipelines — from sequence alignment tools to omics integration systems.

 ## 📈 My skillset includes: